 How does the coaching work, logistically?

 When you make the decision to start coaching, you have made a commitment towards a change in your life.
 I have made a commitment to support you in that change.
 My commitment to you includes twice monthly meetings of about one hour each.
 (Can be more or less frequently as suits your schedule.)
-The meetings can be in person, on the phone or Whatsapp depending on what works best for you.
-Also included are a summary email of each meeting, a supportive exercise to work on between meetings, and unlimited text and email support.
+The meetings can be in person (in the South Bend, IN area), on Zoom, the phone or Whatsapp depending on what works best for you.
+Also included are a summary email of each meeting, a supportive experimental practice to work on between meetings, and unlimited text and email support.

 What is Embodiment?